opendocsg/slw-judgments-backfill/2014_SGHC_67/report.md

 **_The applicable standard of proof_**

 14     The standard for setting aside a statutory demand is the same as that for resisting an application for summary judgment under O 14 of the Rules of Court (Cap 322, R5, 2006 Rev Ed).
-If there are, in the words of the court in _Tan Eng Joo v United Overseas Bank Ltd_ [2010] 2 SLR 703 at [3], “triable issues to go to trial”, the statutory demand should be set aside.
-The role of the court has been clearly defined in _Wong Kwei Cheong v ABN-AMRO Bank NV_ [2002] 2 SLR(R) 31 at [3]:
+If there are, in the words of the court in _Tan Eng Joo v United Overseas Bank Ltd_ <span class="citation">[2010] 2 SLR 703</span> at [3], “triable issues to go to trial”, the statutory demand should be set aside.
+The role of the court has been clearly defined in _Wong Kwei Cheong v ABN-AMRO Bank NV_ <span class="citation">[2002] 2 SLR(R) 31</span> at [3]:

  ...
 It is not the function of the bankruptcy court, at the hearing of an application to set aside a statutory demand, to conduct a full hearing of the dispute and adjudicate on the merits of the creditor’s claim.
 That would be the function of the court in its non-bankruptcy jurisdiction should the creditor institute proceedings against the debtor to obtain judgment on the claim contained in the statutory demand.